SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 2D imaging, Gaussian point spread function (PSF), and low density (LD) of emitters.

 ## Training datasets
-Training datasets are stored in the folder: Training.
+Training datasets are stored in the folder **Training**.
 The main parameters are given below.

 |Parameter |Variable and value| Unit|
 |:-----|:-----|:-----|